vickyharp/azure-docs/articles/mysql/flexible-server/overview.md

 MySQL is one of the popular database engines for running internet-scale web and mobile applications.
 Many of our customers use it for their online education services, video streaming services, digital payment solutions, e-commerce platforms, gaming services, news portals, government, and healthcare websites.
 These services are required to serve and scale as the traffic on the web or mobile application increases.

-On the applications side, the application is typically developed in Java or PHP and migrated to run on [Azure virtual machine scale sets](../../virtual-machine-scale-sets/overview.md) or [Azure App Services](../../app-service/overview.md) or are containerized to run on [Azure Kubernetes Service (AKS)](../../aks/intro-kubernetes.md).
-With virtual machine scale set, App Service or AKS as underlying infrastructure, application scaling is simplified by instantaneously provisioning new VMs and replicating the stateless components of applications to cater to the requests but often, database ends up being a bottleneck as centralized stateful component.
+On the applications side, the application is typically developed in Java or PHP and migrated to run on [Azure virtual machine scale sets](../../virtual-machine-scale-sets/overview.md) or [Azure App Services](../../app-service/overview.md), or are containerized to run on [Azure Kubernetes Service (AKS)](../../aks/intro-kubernetes.md).
+With virtual machine scale set, App Service or AKS as underlying infrastructure, application scaling is simplified by instantaneously provisioning new VMs and replicating the stateless components of applications to cater to the requests, but often the database ends up being a bottleneck as centralized stateful component.

 The read replica feature allows you to replicate data from an Azure Database for MySQL flexible server to a read-only server.
 You can replicate from the source server to **up to 10 replicas**.
 Replicas are updated asynchronously using the MySQL engine's native [binary log (binlog) file position-based replication technology](https://dev.mysql.com/doc/refman/5.7/en/replication-features.html).
 You can use a load balancer proxy solution like [ProxySQL](https://techcommunity.microsoft.com/t5/azure-database-for-mysql/load-balance-read-replicas-using-proxysql-in-azure-database-for/ba-p/880042) to seamlessly scale out your application workload to read replicas without any application refactoring cost.